-- 2 + 1/2 cups pretzels, crushed
+- 2 ½ cups pretzels crushed

-- 1/4 cup granulated sugar
+- ¼ cup granulated sugar

 Peanut Butter Cheesecake Filling

-- 1 8 oz. brick cream cheese, room temperature
+- 8 oz. cream cheese room temperature

-- 1 cup smooth peanut butter
+- 1 cup creamy peanut butter

-- 1 T. butter, room temperature
+- 1 T. butter room temperature

 - 1 cup granulated sugar

-- 1 tsp. vanilla extract
+- 1 teaspoon vanilla extract

-- 1 cup heavy cream, whipped to stiff peaks
+- 1 cup heavy cream whipped to stiff peaks

-- 1 5.85 oz. box chocolate pudding, family size
+- 5.85 oz. box instant chocolate pudding family size

 - 2 cups milk

-- 1 11.75 oz. jar hot fudge topping
+- 11.75 oz. jar hot fudge topping

-- 8 oz. whipped topping, thawed
+- 8 oz. whipped topping thawed

-- 1 + 1/2 T. smooth peanut butter
+- 1 + ½ T. creamy peanut butter

-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.

-Firmly press the crushed pretzels into the pan.
+- Firmly press the crushed pretzels into the pan.

-Place into the oven and bake for 10 minutes.
+- Place into the oven and bake for 10 minutes.
 Remove from the oven and let cool.
 Begin working on the cheesecake filling.

 Peanut Butter Cheesecake Filling

-In a medium bowl, add in the cream cheese, peanut butter and butter.
+- In a medium bowl, add in the cream cheese, peanut butter and butter.
 Beat on medium/high until light and fluffy.

-Add in the sugar and vanilla and beat until incorporated.
+- Add in the sugar and vanilla and beat until incorporated.

-Add in a quarter of the whipped cream and fold it into the cream cheese mixture.
+- Add in a quarter of the whipped cream and fold it into the cream cheese mixture.
 This will lighten up the mixture before adding the remaining whipped cream and deflating it all.

-Add in the remaining whipped cream and carefully fold it in.
+- Add in the remaining whipped cream and carefully fold it in.

-Spread the filling into the cooled crust.
+- Spread the filling into the cooled crust.
 Be sure to get to all of the edges of the crust.
 Seal off any holes on the edges to prevent the pudding from seeping through and making our pretzel crust soggy.

-In a mixing bowl, add in the chocolate pudding mix and 2 cups of milk.
+- In a mixing bowl, add in the chocolate pudding mix and 2 cups of milk.
 Using a handmixer, beat on medium until incorporated.
 Let thicken about 5 minutes before spreading on top of the cheesecake layer.

-Spread the pudding evenly over top of the peanut butter cream cheese layer.
+- Spread the pudding evenly over top of the peanut butter cream cheese layer.
 Be sure to get to the edges.

-Remove the lid from the hot fudge topping and microwave for 45 seconds.
+- Remove the lid from the hot fudge topping and microwave for 45 seconds.

-Scoop all of the fudge topping into a sandwich bag.
+- Scoop all of the fudge topping into a sandwich bag.
 Cut a small hole out of the corner of the sandwich bag.

-Drizzle the hot fudge topping all over the top of the pudding.
+- Drizzle the hot fudge topping all over the top of the pudding.
 I started from the corner and drizzled back and forth until everything was covered.

-Spread the whipped topping all over the top of the dessert.
+- Spread the whipped topping all over the top of the dessert.
 Again, make sure to take the topping all the way over to the edges.

-Add the 1 1/2 tablespoons of peanut butter into a sandwich bag.
+- Add the 1 ½ tablespoons of peanut butter into a sandwich bag.
 Place into the microwave for about 20 seconds.
 Squish it around in your hand to make sure it's all runny.

 - Cut a small hole in the corner of the sandwich bag.
 Drizzle peanut butter on top of the dessert.
 I drizzled one direction all the way across the dessert and then drizzled in the opposite direction all the way across.

-Join us in the peanut butter fun over at The Peanut Butter Recipe Box Facebook Group!
+Join us in the peanut butter desserts fun over at The Peanut Butter Recipe Box Facebook Group!
 We would love to see you there!
 Check out the recipes we made while you’re at it!

 Peanut Butter Pretzel Poke Cake from Kleinworth & Co.